ethteck/splat/docs/Configuration.md

 Specify that segments should be aligned before starting them.

-This option specifies the desired alignment value, or `null` if no aligment should be imposed on the segment start.
+This option specifies the desired alignment value, or `null` if no alignment should be imposed on the segment start.

 This behavior can be customized per segment too.
 See [ld_align_segment_start](Segments.md#ld_align_segment_start) on the Segments section.